Optionals

 Command: exit

-The program just contains the commands show
+The program just contains the commands show, insert, name, price, delete and exit as

 valid commands.
 As you can imagine we need to handle a lot of failures.